-Private instruction in voice is offered with material and performance of increasing difficulty, as the student develops.
+Fall, Spring Private instruction in voice is offered with material and performance of increasing difficulty, as the student develops.
 Students must arrange instruction time with the full-time faculty member in-charge, during the first week of classes.
 A minimum of 12 lessons and performance at a faculty jury exam are required.
-Students are expected to perform in a student recital once per semester.
-Music Majors and Minors must attend 75% of all faculty and student recitals sponsored by the School of Music.
-Students who fail to meet this requirement must complete an additional Concert Music requirement (see the School of Music).
+Students are expected to perform in a student recital.
+Music Majors and Minors must attend School of Music sponsored recitals and approved concerts (see the School of Music Handbook).
 May be repeated for credit.
+Additional Private Instruction fee.
 Prerequisite: MUS 081.